 Everyone has been talking about Bestia since it opened at the end of last year.
 It's always interesting what gets people talking about a place.
 It could be in a hip location.
 It might have a hot chef.
 And it might serve standout food.
 Bestia is going for the trifecta with good location, chef and food.

-Bestia is off a small alley filled with half abandoned warehouses, still waiting for their revitalization time, east of downtown.
+Bestia is off a small alley east of downtown, filled with half abandoned warehouses, still waiting for their revitalization time.
 Pulling up to the dimly painted Bestia on the side of a large red metal building, I half expected to walk-in and hear the waiters singing songs from Rent.
-Actually though, just before opening, there was a group clap and communal "Bestia" group yell coming from inside - a whole fight cheer before beginning service.
+Actually though, just before opening, there was a group clap and communal "Bestia" yell coming from inside - a whole fight cheer before beginning service.

-It's got a Bohemian on the edge vibe with its exposed beams and metal hook chandeliers, but the customer cast looks more like Broadway theatre goers with a mix of suits and post business clientele mixed in with loft living locals.
+It's got a Bohemian edgy vibe with exposed beams and metal hook chandeliers, but the customer cast looks more like Broadway theatre goers with a mix of suits and post business clientele mixed in with loft living locals.

 The chef is Ori Menashe who has polished his Italian cleavers at LA hotspots Angelini Osteria and Pizzeria Mozza.
 Bill Chait is the other big name listed with Bestia.
 Chait is the restaurant wizard whose magic touch is behind Republique, Picca, Sotto and Rivera to name a few.
 Hip location - check.
 Big names - check.
 Now onto the food.